 Just as you wouldn’t wait until the last minute to prepare a holiday get-together for the entire family, you shouldn’t postpone readying your CEP distribution centre for peak season.

-Timely planning, which involve both operational and maintenance professionals, might include: Consulting data of past holiday seasons, running simulations, running preventive maintenance programs, crafting an emergency response plan, ensuring adequate staffing and training, and more.
+Timely planning, which involves both operational and maintenance professionals, might include: consulting data of past holiday seasons, running simulations, running preventive maintenance programs, crafting an emergency response plan, ensuring adequate staffing and training, and more.

 Emerging trends in global e-commerce make it increasingly difficult to know which is the right solution for automated parcel sortation.